 Kuduregombe Mantapa, Hampi – A Charming Monument

 The Kuduregombe Mantapa in Hampi is a prominent monument known for its architectural brilliance.
-The monument is situated near the Chariot Road, in an area that lies midway between the Gejjala Mantapa and the famous Vittala Temple.
+The monument is situated near the Chariot Road, midway between the Gejjala Mantapa and the famous Vittala Temple.

 This monument is one of the outstanding stone structures in Hampi.
 It is a remarkable structure that is visited by a large number of tourists on their Hampi trail.